josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 !['We got here!'](/images/post_images/sveltekit-dummy-json.png)

 How _cool_ is it that!?
-Our API route doesn't return anything useful just yet, obviously, but it's still pretty awesome to have it up and running that easily.
+Our API route doesn't return anything useful just yet, obviously, but it's still pretty awesome to have it up and running that easily!

 <SideNote>
-While we won't do it here, you can pass an argument to the <code>get</code> function, which will contain all the headers, query parameters, and lots of other info about the request.
+While we won't add it here, you can add an argument to <code>get</code>, which will pass in all the headers, query parameters, and lots of other info about the request.
 </SideNote>